-As the COVID-19 pandemic continues to spread across the United States, states, payors, and providers are looking for ways to expand access to telehealth services.
+As the coronavirus pandemic continues to spread across the U.S., states, payers and providers are looking for ways to expand access to telehealth.
 Improving access to telehealth is an essential tool in ensuring patients are able to access the health care services they need in as safe a manner as is possible.
 In order to provide our clients with quick and actionable guidance on the evolving telehealth landscape, Manatt Health has developed a comprehensive 50-state tracker for state-specific legal, policy, and regulatory changes related to telehealth during the COVID-19 pandemic.
 Our state summaries cover state licensure flexibilities related to COVID-19, telehealth coverage and payment changes for commercial plans, and telehealth coverage and payment changes in Medicaid.
-This summary of findings is current as of 12:00 p.m.
-ET, Thursday, May 7, 2020.
+This summary of findings is current as of 2:30 pm Wednesday, April 15, 2020.

 Federal Laws, Policy, and Guidance

-With respect to traditional, fee-for-service, Medicare, the Centers for Medicare & Medicaid Services (CMS) issued guidance that extends coverage of telehealth services to beneficiaries regardless of where they are located, allowing beneficiaries to access telehealth from their homes or from other community locations.
+Medicare.
+In traditional, fee-for-service, Medicare CMS issued guidance that extends coverage of telehealth services to beneficiaries regardless of where they are located allowing beneficiaries to access telehealth from their homes or from other community locations.
 Additionally, CMS introduced significant new flexibilities for Medicare Advantage (MA) plans to waive cost-sharing for testing and treatment of COVID-19, including telehealth visits during the crisis.
-MA plans may also provide enrollees with access to Medicare Part B services via telehealth in any geographic area and from a variety of places, including beneficiaries’ homes during this period of emergency.
-Last, the U.S. Department of Health & Human Services (HHS) has granted a blanket waiver related to, among other things, out-of-state licensure, which will enable providers licensed in one state to provide services to patients in another state.
+MA plans may also provide enrollees access to Medicare Part B services via telehealth in any geographic area and from a variety of places, including beneficiaries’ homes during this period of emergency.
+Lastly, HHS has granted a blanket waiver related to, among other things, out-of-state licensure, which will enable providers licensed in one state to provide services to patients in another state.
 This guidance does not preempt state-specific licensure restrictions and states will need to waive these restrictions on their own.
-As of May 7, all 50 states and Washington D.C. have introduced licensure flexibilities.
+As of April 15, all 50 states and Washington D.C. have introduced licensure flexibilities.

-On March 30, CMS released an interim final rule outlining new flexibilities to pre-existing Medicare and Medicaid payment policies in the midst of the COVID-19 public health emergency.
-These provisions include expanding the list of eligible telehealth services, giving providers flexibility in waiving copays, expanding the list of eligible types of providers who can deliver telehealth services, introducing new coverage for remote patient monitoring services, reducing frequency limitations on telehealth utilization, and allowing telephonic and secure messaging services to be delivered to both new and established patients.
+On March 30th, CMS released an interim final rule outlining new flexibilities to pre-existing Medicare and Medicaid payment policies in the midst of the COVID-19 public health emergency.
+These provisions include expanding the list of eligible telehealth services, providing flexibility to providers in waiving co-pays, expanding the list of eligible types of providers who can deliver telehealth services, introducing new coverage for remote patient monitoring services, reducing frequency limitations on telehealth utilization, and allowing telephonic and secure messaging services to be delivered to both new and established patients.
 The provisions listed in this rule are effective March 31, with applicability beginning on March 1.
 We have summarized these provisions below.

 Expansion of Telehealth Services.
 CMS added more than 80 additional telehealth services, including: